igtumt/isomodules/README.md

 - Do one thing well
 - Zero dependencies
-- Deterministic output
 - Stream-first processing (stdin → stdout)
 - Sandbox-first execution

-IsoModules aims to become a portable, sandboxed alternative to classic Unix core utilities.
+IsoModules aims to become a portable.

 ---